 2. Use creative competitions which require the participants to mention you online when they take part.
 To turn the mention into a link, ask them to link back to the competition or your homepage.

 3. Be a thought leader in your industry and the mentions will naturally follow, a classic way to position yourself toward earning links.
-However, you need to sure your website is optimised for this to work.
+However, you need to sure your website is optimized for this to work.

 4. Create products and services that are worth bragging about.
 Happy customers will gladly link back to your website if asked nicely.